besanchez1/frogger-skillmap/tutorials/frogger/activity3.md

-# Frogger Background and Sprite Map
+# Frogger Background and Tile Map

 ```template
 game.splash("Welcome to A Frogger Clone")